 Use the black outliner to create your design, once that’s dry then paint with the coloured paints.
 As it was my first go I chose a nice jar to paint.
 I thought I’d go with a really simple design and just paint coloured panels around the jar.
 This was quite easy to do, though my brushwork with the black paint was a bit splodgy.

 My first attempt was not beautiful, but I’m quite pleased with it.
-I’m looking forward to trying my hand at painting a few other things, I reckon I’ll ruin a few more jam jars first until I get the hang of it properly.
+I’m looking forward to trying my hand at glass painting a few other things, I reckon I’ll ruin a few more jam jars first until I get the hang of it properly.
 I’ve got some lovely plain candle holders which I plan to decorate.

 I enjoyed doing it, it was nice to focus solely on a task and to not think about the million other things you have running round your head if you’re a parent.
 It was a lovely piece of me time and a hobby I reckon I could get into fairly easily and cheaply.